 The benefits of UX research can’t be overstated.
 It takes the guesswork out of building a product and experience that users love, and gets your customers involved in your development and growth, making them more invested in your success.

 Getting started can be simple, too.
-You don’t need a ten-person team or all the UX books and knowledge in the world—you just need the desire to build a user-centric mindset and a UX research tool to begin.
+You don’t need a ten-person team or all the UX books and knowledge in the world—you just need the desire to build with a user-centric mindset, and a UX research tool.

-Maze’s suite of UX research methods facilitates all types of UX research, and automated, visual-rich reports make sharing your findings fast and useful for the whole team.
-There’s an option for every UX team, including a forever-free plan for those who are just dipping their toes into the ocean of UX research.
+Maze’s suite of UX research tools facilitates all types of user research, and automated, visual-rich reports make sharing your findings fast and useful for the whole team.
+With AI-powered insights and integrations with leading design and prototyping tools, teams can collaborate easily and build products users love.

 Frequently asked questions about investing in UX research